computationalgeography/lue/source/data_model/hdf5/doc/lue_hdf5.md

 on the public dependencies of `lue_hdf5`.

 To make CMake find the LUE package, we need to tell it where it is installed.
-Given the example above the folowing commands build our `hello_hdf5` project:
+Given the example above the following commands build our `hello_hdf5` project: